mwcm/pitcher/readme.md

 # Pitcher.py
-- Emulation of the SP-12 & SP-1200 signal chain in a Python script
+- Emulation of the SP-12 & SP-1200 signal chain
 - Written and tested in Python v3.7.7
 - Based on: [Physical and Behavioral Circuit Modeling of the SP-12 Sampler, DT Yeh, 2007](https://ccrma.stanford.edu/~dtyeh/sp12/yeh2007icmcsp12slides.pdf)